NadiaHajighassem/NLP_2025/README.md

 # For attention analysis:
 jupyter notebook nbs/Analysis.ipynb

 ⚠️ **Note:**
-- The scraping and fine-tuning steps are very time-consuming, so keep in mind, that some chunks take multiple hours to run.
+Alternatively, the notebooks can also be opened up directly in Ucloud, that is adviced for Scraping.ipynb and Finetune.ipynb, as some chunks take multiple hours to run.

 # Deactivate the environment when you're done
 deactivate